JujuYuki/godel2-benchmark/README.md

 it is an unsafe access.

-The integers shared by the `phil` routines and increased upon access to the forks are used to show how we can protect such shared accesses from each other to avoir a potential race, though in this wrong version of the program they do not manage to be used.
+The integers shared by the `phil` routines and increased upon access to the forks are used to show how we can protect such shared accesses from each other to avoid a potential race, though in this wrong version of the program they do not manage to be used.

 | No Terminal State | No Cycle | No Global Deadlock | Liveness | Safety    | Data Race Free |